studywysc/studywysc.github.io/docs/_docs/culture.md

 ### What do we really hate?

 Because some users are adamant about behaving inappropriately, we have compiled a short list of things below that we take very seriously.
-Your messages may be deleted and your account may be subject to administrative action should they violate the policies below:
+Your messages may be deleted and your account may be subject to administrative action should they engage in the following actions and/or violate the policies below:

 - [Advertising](#advertising)
 - [Data Collection (including surveys)](#data-collection)